mahemoff/Jeksidian/README.md

 # Jeksidian

-Experiment managing a Jekyll blog with Obsidian!!
+Experiment managing a Jekyll blog with Obsidian!!!!